Random quotients of mapping class groups are quasi-isometrically rigid: Combinatorial rigidity

 \section{Combinatorial rigidity}

-For the rest of the paper, $\MCG/N$ will be a $D$-large displacement quotient for some constant $D\ge8$, so that all results from Subsections \ref{subsec:projections} and \ref{subsec:U_orbits} hold.
-The $\MCG$-action on $\CS$ induces an action of $\MCG/N$ on $\CSN$, defined as follows: for every equivalence classes $\ov g\in \MCG/N$ and $\ov x\in \CSN$ we can choose representatives $g$ and $x$ and set $\ov g\cdot \ov x=\ov{gx}$.
-Using that $N$ is a normal subgroup, one can see that the definition is well-posed.
-Moreover, the action is by simplicial automorphism, since it preserves adjacency.
-Thus we have a group homomorphism $\MCG/N\to \text{Aut}(\CSN)$, where $\text{Aut}(\CSN)$ is the group of simplicial automorphisms of $\CSN$.

-The goal of this Section is to prove the following, which is Theorem \ref{thmintro:comb} from the Introduction.
-For the sake of simplicity, we will first state the result for surfaces of complexity at least $3$ which are not $S_{2,0}$, postponing low-complexity cases to Subsection \ref{subsec:ivanov_sporadic}.
+The $\MCG$-action on $\CS$ naturally induces a simplicial action of $\MCG/N$ on $\CSN$.
+The goal of this Section is to show that, for most non-sporadic surfaces, the associated map $\MCG/N\to \Aut(\CSN)$ is an isomorphism, thus proving Theorem \ref{thmintro:comb} from the Introduction.
+For the sake of simplicity, we first state the result for surfaces of sufficiently large complexity, postponing low-complexity cases to Subsection \ref{subsec:ivanov_sporadic}.

-\begin{thm}[Combinatorial rigidity] Let $S$ be a surface of complexity at least $3$ which is not $S_{2,0}$, and let $\MCG/N$ be a $D$-large displacement quotient.
-If $D\ge 8$ then the map $\MCG/N\to \text{Aut}(\CSN)$, induced by the natural action, is an isomorphism. \end{thm}
+\begin{thm}[Combinatorial rigidity] Let $S$ be a surface of complexity at least $3$ which is not $S_{2,0}$, and let $\MCG/N$ be a large translation quotient.
+Then the map $\MCG/N\to \Aut(\CSN)$, induced by the natural action, is an isomorphism. \end{thm}

-For this Section only, it is convenient to see $\CS$ and $\CSN$ as simplicial \emph{complexes}, that is, we consider the flag simplicial complexes whose $1$-skeleton are the curve graph and its quotient, respectively.
-By a result of Harer \cite{Harer:CS_wedge}, if $S$ has complexity at least $3$ then $\CS$ is simply connected.
-We can show that $\CS$ is actually the universal cover of $\CSN$:
+For this Section only, it is convenient to see $\CS$ and $\CSN$ as simplicial \emph{complexes}, that is, we consider the flag simplicial complexes whose $1$-skeletons are the curve graph and its quotient, respectively.
+By a result of Harer \cite{Harer:CS_wedge}, $\CS$ is simply connected whenever $S$ has complexity at least $3$.
+Furthermore, the assumption on the large translation easily implies that $\CS$ is actually the universal cover of $\CSN$: